websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 ## Uploading Backups via the Console

 You can also upload a backup to your project through the *Backups* page in your `prd` environment.

-You must have a MySQL database dump (as a `.sql` script) and a copy of the document library from the environment you are uploading as a backup.
+Before you can upload a backup to DXP Cloud, you must compress the database dump and document library in separate archives.
+See [Preparing the Database and Document Library for Upload](#preparing-the-database-and-document-library-for-upload) for more information on preparing for the upload for an on-premises environment.

 ```warning::
    When you initiate the upload, the Backup service will be unavailable to generate or restore other backups until it is finished.